marcellinus-witarsah/credit-score-modelling/README.md

   make requirements  # install all libraries from the requirements.txt file make create_ipykernel  # create ipykernel
 ```
 With this you can use run the Python notebook using the exact same dependencies that I used for this project.
+For the web application you can access through this link https://huggingface.co/spaces/marcellinus-witarsah/credit-score-app.